Awesome-Support/Awesome-Support/readme.txt

 	* We fixed an issue with the Email Support add-on and the Piping Subject Link.
 	* The Admin could not pull custom fields data, now it's possible.
 	* We fixed the role for users on the admin ticket list.
-	* Fixed deprecated errors from PHP 8.1
+	* Fixed deprecated errors from PHP 8.1 and 8.2
    	* We now display a horizontal scroll bar when ticket content is wider than the display element.
   	* An E_ERROR message was fixed.
 	* If I upload a file to a ticket with the character “#” on the filename, the file won’t load.